Home

 Constellations Part 4- October, November, December

-0.00 0.0 USD
+0.00

 The apex of 19th century cartographic excellence, engraving handcraft, and classical creativity unite in this digitally remastered print, in enhancement of its rare and historical original.
 One of a four-part set of celestial charts originally published by the distinguished E.J.
 Huntington, 1835 and engraved by W.G.
 Evans, New York under the direction of E.H.
 Burritt.